Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 Create access tiers for users

 Not every user needs to access all functionality.
 With our custom user permission groups, you can decide who gets access to what.
-For example, you might want to charge your clients more if they want to add more profiles or build custom reports.
+For example, you might charge your clients more if they request additional profiles or custom reports.

 Send approval requests in bulk